lackdaz/rpi-projects/ssh/README.md

 ### Setup
 #### (with MacOSX)
-1. Go to terminal and type:
+1. Go to terminal(rpi) and type:

       `ifconfig`

-      note the `inet` address
+      note the `inet` address, or

+      `ping raspberrypi.local`

+      on terminal(MacOSX) if you are on the same network
 2. Access the raspi config GUI by:

       `sudo raspi-config`